dl1bz/pihpsdr-desktop/README.md

 My version breaks the limitation of low-resolution screens and **is made for screen sizes equal or higher than 1280 x 800 or more** and has the focus of macOS and Linux Desktops.

-I call my version not a "fork" of DL1YCF's version, it's more a improved version for desktops.
+I call my version not a "fork" of DL1YCF's version, it's more a improved version for large desktops.
 As far as possible my version is ever merged to the most actual code base of DL1YCF's version, but with my additional improvements.

 ## CHANGES in my version against the version of DL1YCF